julielinx/julielinx.github.io/pending_posts/2020-11-24-48_trees_impurity.md

 tags:
   - trees
   - supervised learning
+  - n-grams
 ---

-## The Problem

 Impurity seems like it should be a simple calculation.
 However, depending on prevalence of classes and quirks in the data, it's usually not as straight forward as it sounds.

+## The Problem

-To demonstrate the challenge, let's pretend we're trying to identify twitter posts that were written by a bot.
+To demonstrate the challenges in separating classes, let's pretend we're trying to identify twitter posts that were written by a bot.
+So we're trying to split the twitter posts into "bot" and "human" classes.

 During an analysis of the data, we noticed that bots tend to use specific words or groups of words that humans don't.
 As such, we want to use n-grams to pull out these individual and grouped words.

 ### Example

 #### Context

-To create an *n-gram* you break a sentence, paragraph, or text document into managable chunks where common words, punctuation, and capitalization have been removed.
-For example, if we start with the sentence "The quick, brown fox jumped over the fence.", first we'd strip out "the", replace any uppercase letters with lowercase, and get rid of the punctuation to end up with  "quick brown fox jumped over fence".
+To create an *n-gram* you break a sentence, paragraph, or text document into manageable chunks where punctuation, common words, and capitalization have been removed.

+Let's start with the following sentence:

+> "The quick, brown fox jumped over the fence."

+First, we strip out "the", replace any uppercase letters with lowercase, and get rid of the punctuation to end up with:

+> "quick brown fox jumped over fence"

-Next we'd break it into chucks, which gives us a list, the length of which depends on how many words are included in a chunk:
+Next we break it into chucks, which gives us a list, the length of which depends on how many words are included in a chunk:

-  - *unigram*: Treating each word as it's own chunk
+  - *unigram*: Treating each word as its own chunk
     - Example: ["quick", "brown", "fox", "jumped", "over", "fence"]
   - *bigram*: Grouping sets of two words together as a chunk
     - Example: ["quick brown", "brown fox", "fox jumped", "jumped over", "over fence"]